guzba/curly/README.md

 Curly should work out-of-the-box on Linux and Mac.

 On Windows you'll need to grab the latest libcurl DLL from https://curl.se/windows/, rename it to libcurl.dll, and put it in the same directory as your executable.

+### A key difference from Nim's std/httpclient

+When using Nim's std/httplcient, it is expected that you use a new HttpClient or AsyncHttpClient for each request.
+This is both not needed and a bad idea with Curly.

+This is because Curly reuses connections instead of setting them up and tearing them down for each request.
+A Curly instance should be long-lived, probably for the entire process lifespan.

+It is a great starting point to simply have `let curl* = newCurly()` at the top of your program and use it everywhere for any number of requests from any number of threads.